Unit 2 | Critiquing and Designing Digital Learning Resources

 - Activity 1 – Theory-Informed Learning Design

-- Activity 2 – Evaluating Digital Learning Resources
+- Activity 2 – Evaluating Technology for Digital Resources

-- Activity 4 – Open Educational Resources (OER)
+- Activity 3 – Optional Exploration of Open Educational Resources

 Activity 1 – Theory-Informed Learning Design

-Before making any decisions about how to implement your ideas and the choice and use of various digital tools for your digital learning resource, you should also consider the various learning theories and instructional design principles applicable to your instructional context.
+Before making any decisions about how to implement your ideas and the choice and use of various digital tools for your digital learning resource, you should consider a variety of learning theories and instructional design principles that may be applicable to your instructional context.
 Learning theories and instructional design principles provide a foundation for the use of digital technology in teaching and learning and can influence the choice of digital tools as well as the approach taken when creating digital learning resources.

-You are probably already familiar with many of the prominent learning theories and instructional design principles at this point, but take a moment to read or re-read the following required articles and apply one or more of the learning theories described to your digital learning resource proposal (and your proposed learners) Anderson (2016), Bates (2015), and Kay and Knaack (2008).
+You may already be familiar with many of the prominent learning theories and instructional design principles, but take a moment to read or re-read the following required articles and apply one or more of the learning theories described to your digital learning resource proposal (and your proposed learners) Anderson (2016), Bates (2015), and Kay and Knaack (2008).
 Another inspirational reference (optional) to consult, and then follow on with new learning theory explorations is Richard Millwood’s (2013) amazing diagram called simply Learning Theory.

 If there are other theories you’ve explored as part of your other courses you are welcome to use any that resonate with you and that align with your proposed resource.